vbobrov/slideshow/README.md

     0,30 * * * * cd /home/pi/slideshow/downloader;./downloader.py

-### Configure apache for Slide Management
+### Configure apache for Slide Management Web App

 The steps below will configure apache with https using self-signed certificate included with Raspberry Pi

 The browser will display a certificate warning when accessing this website.
+If Google Chrome doesn't allow you to ignore the certificate warning, type **thisisunsafe** while in Chrome window.
+This is a secret shortcut to bypass the certificate warning.
+It works for Microsoft Edge as well.

-HTTPS is required for Flicker authorization
+HTTPS is required for Flickr authorization.

-Rename app-example.wsgi to app.wsgi and update required parameters
+Rename app-example.wsgi to app.wsgi and update required parameters.
+These are basically the same parameters as downloader, in case this Web App is deployed to a different server.

     pi@raspberrypi:~$ cd ~/slideshow/slidemgm/
     pi@raspberrypi:~/slideshow/slidemgm$ mv app-example.wsgi app.wsgi